hendraet/synthesis-in-style/README.md

 # Synthesis in Style

-This repository contains the code for the paper "Synthesis in Style: Semantic Segmentation of Historical Documents using Synthetic Data".
+This repository contains the code for the paper [Synthesis in Style: Semantic Segmentation of Historical Documents using Synthetic Data](https://arxiv.org/abs/2107.06777).
 The trained models and benchmark dataset used for evaluation can be found [here](https://bartzi.de/research/synthesis_in_style).

 ## Installation